Health officials extend rabies alert for western Tallahassee

 February 19, 2019

 TALLAHASSEE, Fla.
-(WCTV) -- The Florida Department of Health in Leon County has issued an extension of the rabies alert for western Tallahassee that was first issued in early November.
+(WCTV) -- The Florida Department of Health in Leon County has issued an extension of the rabies alert for western Tallahassee that was

 The alert areas include territory bordered on the north by I-10, the west and south by Capital Circle SW, and the east by Monroe Street.
 Health officials added that rabies activity can also occur outside the alert area.